There are many reasons why businesses implement enterprise resource planning (ERP) software solutions.

 SAP ERP

-SAP was one of the first ERP systems, first launched in the early 1970s.
+SAP was one of the first ERP systems launched in the early 1970s.
 Thus, its developers have had a long time to refine the advanced ERP functionalities required by large enterprises.

-Various large, multinational companies are SAP customers.
-These businesses can take advantage of SAP’s built-in capability to manage multiple sites, factories, warehouses, and distribution centers to conduct business in numerous languages and national currencies.
+Various large multinational companies are SAP customers.
+These businesses can use SAP’s built-in capability to manage multiple sites, factories, warehouses, and distribution centers to conduct business in numerous languages and national currencies.

-Additionally, like Microsoft Dynamics, SAP supports on-premise, cloud-based, and hybrid implementations.
+Like Microsoft Dynamics, SAP also supports on-premise, cloud-based, and hybrid implementations.

 Pros: SAP has numerous modules and can easily support simple and complex business processes, including:

 These are just a few of the various SAP business capabilities.
-Clients can choose to implement as many as they need, all in one integrated solution.
+Clients can implement as many as they need, all in one integrated solution.

 Cons: SAP is challenging because it relies on “transaction codes” to access various software functions.
 Although this has improved with the latest version, S4, SAP is still highly complex software that requires extensive training for users to become proficient.

-Costs: Licensing costs for SAP are higher than other ERP solutions, and the software requires extensive testing before deployment.
+Costs: SAP licensing costs are higher than other ERP solutions, and the software requires extensive testing before deployment.
 The software has a complete suite of functions, so many implementations will not need as much customization.
 However, the configuration can be time-consuming and complex.

 Bottom line: SAP is a good choice for large enterprises or for medium-sized companies with complex business processes, lofty aspirations, or both.